Kyosuke Hamao

 Kyosuke Hamao (浜尾 京介, Hamao Kyōsuke) is a Japanese former actor, singer, and model.
 Hamao debuted as an actor in the role of Eiji Kikumaru in Musical: The Prince of Tennis from 2007 to 2009.
 He has since then appeared in multiple film and television projects, such as Takumi Hayama in the Takumi-kun film adaptations and Agri/Gosei Black in Tensou Sentai Goseiger.
 In addition to his acting career, Hamao has released the songs "Kimi o Mitsuketai" and "Shine", along with his 2011 debut studio album, 7 Colors.

-In 2013, Hamao announced that he was retiring from the entertainment industry at the end of February 2014, with no intentions of returning.
+In 2013, Hamao announced that he was retiring from the entertainment industry at the end of February 2014.
+Since his retirement, he has been working as a photographer.

 Career

 Acting career

 At the age of 16, Hamao was cast as Eiji Kikumaru in Musical: The Prince of Tennis in 2007, who he played until 2009.
 In 2008, he appeared in his first television role on Gokusen 3.
 From 2009, Hamao starred in the Takumi-kun Series: Niji-iro no Glass film adaptation as Takumi Hayama.

 In 2010, Hamao was cast as Agri/Gosei Black in Tensou Sentai Goseiger.
 After the series' run, he continued to appear as the character in other Super Sentai series.
 Hamao also reprised his role in the Takumi-kun film adaptations until the fifth film, Takumi-kun Series: Ano, Hareta Aozora, after which he announced that he was leaving the project.

 On October 25, 2013, Hamao announced on his Niconico live-stream that he was retiring from acting at the end of February 2014.
 In November 2013, he posted on his blog that he was planning on pursuing interior design.
-In a 2016 blog post, Hamao revealed that he was studying abroad in the United States and reaffirmed that he had no intentions of returning to the entertainment industry.
+In a 2016 blog post, Hamao reaffirmed that he had no intentions of returning to the entertainment industry.